-- (a) New construction (excluding adaptive re-use): \$2,300 per unit per year not including taxes, reserves and resident support services. - (b) Renovation (includes rehabilitation and adaptive re-use): \$2,500 per unit per year not including taxes, reserves and resident support services. - (c) Owner projected operating expenses will be used if they are higher than Agency minimums.
+(a) New construction (excluding adaptive reuse): minimum of \$2,600 per unit per year not including taxes, reserves and resident support services.

+- (b) Renovation (includes preservation, rehabilitation and adaptive reuse): minimum of \$2,800 per unit per year not including taxes, reserves and resident support services. - (c) Owner projected operating expenses will be used if they are higher than Agency minimums.
 The proposed management agent (or management staff if there is an identity of interest) must sign a statement (to be submitted with the full application) agreeing that the operating expense projections are reasonable.